Managing IBS Symptoms Naturally

 Bake in the preheated oven for 15-18 minutes, or until the scones are golden brown on top.
 Allow the scones to cool slightly before serving.

-In conclusion, it is great to know that kiwis with their fiber-rich goodness and digestive enzymes are a natural ally in the fight against constipation and IBS.
+In conclusion, it is great to know that a kiwi helps constipation, with two even more with their fiber-rich goodness and digestive enzymes!
 They are also beneficial to your health in other ways.

 By incorporating kiwis into your diet and following these helpful tips, you may be able to soothe digestive discomfort and will be successful to reach greater gut health!